Vertispan/HtmlUnit/js/README.txt

 - Global is the mandatory 'this' or 'top level' object in Nashorn, and it is with a one-to-one relation with Window.
 HtmlUnit uses window, and Nashorn calls Global.
 - ScriptConext is one per WebWindow.
 - The entry point of dynamic linking is DynamicLinker (specially .relink()).

+Main customizations:
+- Function.arguments should always exist (can be detected by arguments.callee.arguments).